-IT IS THEREFORE RESOLVED THAT the AUMA advocate for .....This operative clause is the call to action.
-It usually includes a request for the Government of Alberta, Government of Canada or another organization to act.
+IT IS THEREFORE RESOLVED THAT Alberta Municipalities advocate forThis operative clause is the call to action.
+It should include a clear and specific request for the Government of Alberta, Government of Canada or another organization to act.
 This is the most important part of the resolution and should be written clearly, so there is no doubt as to what action is being requested.
+This is the most important part of the resolution and should be written clearly, so should be written clearly, so there is no doubt as to what action is being requested.